Matt Berry: Film and television

 Between 1998 and 1999, Berry appeared in the video game magazine show Game Over on BSkyB's computer and technology channel .tv.

+Berry appeared in a UK television commercial for Lloyds TSB bank with singer Lionel Richie.

 Berry's first prominent television role was Todd Rivers/Lucien Sanchez in the cult 2004 comedy series Garth Marenghi's Darkplace and its 2006 spin-off, Man to Man with Dean Learner.
 He later appeared as eccentric, sinister tycoon Dixon Bainbridge in The Mighty Boosh.
 He met the show's Julian Barratt and Noel Fielding while performing at the Hen and Chickens Theatre, where they were resident in 2000.
 He can be seen in a cameo performance in The Mighty Boosh Live DVD.

-After meeting Rich Fulcher while filming The Mighty Boosh, Berry wrote and starred in the comedy series Snuff Box with him on BBC Three.
+After meeting Rich Fulcher while filming The Mighty Boosh, Berry co-created, co-wrote, and co-starred in the comedy series Snuff Box with him on BBC Three; Berry also composed the main theme song and score for the series.
 Fulcher had co-starred as Bainbridge's lackey Bob Fossil in The Mighty Boosh.
 Berry also starred with Fulcher and Simon Farnaby on E4's The Golf War in November 2007.

 In 2007, Berry joined The IT Crowd during its second series as Douglas Reynholm.
 He was nominated as Best Male Comedy Newcomer in the 2007 British Comedy Awards for the role.

 In 2008, he became the face of Adult Swim's spoof charity appeal "Save the Workers".

 In 2010, Berry played journalist Michael Duffy in the BBC production Five Daughters, about events surrounding the Ipswich murders of 2006.
 In 2011, he provided the voice of Allen in the Aqua Teen Hunger Force episode "Allen Part Two".
 He appeared in the British comedy panel game Shooting Stars, portraying Vangelis.
 He appeared as an antiques expert in the ITV sketch show Monkey Trousers with Vic and Bob and Steve Coogan.